 Iranian Oil Minister Bijan Zanganeh said OPEC+ had just struck a deal to cut the group’s output by 10 million barrels per day (including 300,000b/d by US) in May and June 2020 which would be accompanied by G20’s decision to cut its oil output by 3.7 mbd for a year.
-"The energy ministers of G20 were reported to cut their output by 3.7 mbd within a year," Zangeneh told reporters following a videoconference meeting with oil and energy ministers of the Organization of the Petroleum Exporting Countries (OPEC) and non-OPEC allies.

 “During the meeting an agreement was reached for reduction of 10 million barrels a day by OPEC+," he added.